 Global analysts predict that by 2030 electric vehicles will outsell the conventional ones.
-And by the mid-2020 it might become cheaper or comparable to buy and operate electric cars as opposed to internal combustion engine vehicles.
+Soon it might become cheaper or comparable to buy and operate electric cars, as opposed to internal combustion engine vehicles.

-Having an EV car means spending less money on servicing and maintaining.
+Having an EV car means spending less money on servicing and maintaining it.
 Moreover, they are better for the environment as they do have zero exhaust pollution and can use renewable energy to charge.

 The main driving factor for the fast adoption of such technology is the advancements in new EV car models by leading manufacturers.
 In this post, we will look at the best EV manufacturers in the world.